gmlove/gmlove.github.io/topics.md

 - KDD: Data mining (the analysis step of the "Knowledge Discovery in Databases" process, or KDD), an interdisciplinary subfield of computer science, is the computational process of discovering patterns in large data sets involving methods at the intersection of artificial intelligence, machine learning, statistics, and database systems.
 Extract information into an understandable structure.
 Involves database and data management aspects, data pre-processing, model and inference considerations, interestingness metrics, complexity considerations, post-processing of discovered structures, visualization, and online updating. http://www.kdd.org/kdd2017/accepted-papers
 - IJCAI: The International Joint Conference on Artificial Intelligence (or IJCAI) is a gathering of Artificial Intelligence (AI) researchers and practitioners.
 It is organized by the IJCAI, Inc., and has been held biennially in odd-numbered years since 1969
+- AAAI: ASSOCIATION FOR THE ADVANCEMENT OF ARTIFICIAL INTELLIGENCE.
+Founded in 1979, formerly the American Association for Artificial Intelligence, is a nonprofit scientific society devoted to advancing the scientific understanding of the mechanisms underlying thought and intelligent behavior and their embodiment in machines.
+AAAI aims to promote research in, and responsible use of, artificial intelligence.
+AAAI also aims to increase public understanding of artificial intelligence, improve the teaching and training of AI practitioners, and provide guidance for research planners and funders concerning the importance and potential of current AI developments and future directions.

 conversational UI